24/7 Emergency Service

 • Shaft movement and suction screens

-• Diesel fuel quality check
+• Diesel fuel quality checks

 • Testing pump alarm and supervisory signals